Nortec Minerals (CVE:NVT) Trading Up 50% – Time to Buy?

 Nortec Minerals Corp.
-(CVE:NVT – Get Free Report)’s share price shot up 50% during trading on Friday .
-The stock traded as high as C$0.05 and last traded at C$0.05.
-665,000 shares were traded during mid-day trading, an increase of 164% from the average session volume of 251,538 shares.
+(CVE:NVT – Get Free Report)’s share price shot up 50% during trading on Saturday .
+The company traded as high as C$0.05 and last traded at C$0.05.
+665,000 shares changed hands during trading, an increase of 164% from the average session volume of 251,538 shares.
 The stock had previously closed at C$0.03.

 Nortec Minerals Company Profile